Lucien Graux: Early life

+Scientific career

+Graux specialized in public hygiene, urology, and pharmacology applied to care.
+He served as editor of La Gazette Médicale de Paris (1906-1914).
+In December 1907, he filed a patent for a drug combating uric acid, called Urodonal, which he promoted through the Etablissements Chatelain (Paris), distributor of pharmaceutical products such as Globéol and Jubol.

-In 1915, Graux joined the army, serving in WWII as a medical assistant to the infantry regiment commanded by General de Maud'huy.
-Around 1916 [?], he founded the “Société anonyme des parfums d'Arys” in Paris, and had it listed on the stock market in 1918.
+In 1915, Graux joined the army, serving in World War I as a medical assistant to the infantry regiment commanded by General de Maud'huy.
+In 1916, he founded the “Société anonyme des parfums d'Arys” in Paris, and had it listed on the stock market in 1918.
 For twenty years, it experienced international growth and employed around a hundred people in Courbevoie.
 It participated in the French perfume pavilion during the 1925 International Exhibition and opened a prestigious boutique at 3 rue de la Paix.

-During the years 1920-1930, Lucien Graux was in charge of diplomatic missions and was adviser to various ministries including that of Foreign Trade.
+During the years 1920 to 1930, Lucien Graux was in charge of diplomatic missions and was adviser to various ministries including that of Foreign Trade.
 He was named Knight of the Legion of Honor.

+Collector

-Bibliophile and passionate collector, he has assembled in his home at 33 avenue Kleber, one of the largest and finest private collections of manuscripts and books of his time.
+A bibliophile and passionate collector, he assembled in his home at 33 avenue Kleber, one of the largest and finest private collections of manuscripts and books of his time.
 He offered the State the "Testament of Louis XIV", an invaluable handwritten document that he possessed.
 He also created a small publishing house called "The Friends of the Doctor" which published numerous booklets, printed in less than a hundred copies, sometimes illustrated with original engravings: Graux thus printed some of his essays devoted to manuscripts and autographs of historical personalities he collected.
-Graux is the author of more than fifty essays, which he published between 1906 and 1939, as well as a dozen novels of a fantastic nature, tinged with occultism.
+Graux was the author of more than fifty essays, which he published between 1906 and 1939, as well as a dozen novels of a fantastic nature, tinged with occultism.

+German occupation of France, resistance, death at Dachau

-In June 1940, he joined the French resistance, but was arrested at his home by the Gestapo in June 1944.
-He was deported to the Dachau camp, where he died assassinated on 10 October 1944.
+In June 1940, he joined the French Resistance, but was arrested at his home by the Gestapo in June 1944.
+He was deported to the Dachau camp, where he was murdered on 10 October 1944.
 Arys perfumes then launched Témoignage, a compound juice in homage to Lucien Graux, before disappearing.

 Graux' library was dispersed at Drouot by his widow, under the hammer of auctioneer Maurice Rheims, in a series of nine sales from 1953 to 1957.
 A few important pieces were pre-empted by the National Library that year.

 His name appears in the crypt of the Pantheon.